What I Learned From My DIY Writing Retreat

 I realized that paying attention to the body is a necessary thing if I want my writing to succeed.
 I've got to get out of my own head and into the world, actively doing instead of just dreaming.
 I'm going to be intentionally physical more often.

-CREATE your own diy at-home writing retreat
+You should definitely create your own DIY at-home writing retreat ASAP

 If this post wasn't convincing enough already, I urge you to create your own DIY at-home writing retreat too.
 Get back to your writing roots.
 Write, and read, and live for the sake of doing it, not to get to some big-numbered goal.
 There are good reasons to set goals and follow them, but sometimes you just need to relax and recharge.
 This kind of writing retreat does just that.